-People who have narcissistic, machiavellian and psychopathic personality traits that are likely to influence others in ways that involve lying cheating and stealing, but if we know these people are out there how can we avoid becoming a victim?
+People who have narcissistic, machiavellian and psychopathic personality traits are likely to influence others in ways that involve lying cheating and stealing, but if we know these people are out there, how can we avoid becoming a victim?
 It’s quite difficult to detect these people because some of them can be very charming, but I will offer some tips.

 Too good to be true